Culture And Traditions In Nepal

 Caste

-The Culture and tradition of Nepal are separated by four different caste systems, also known as Varnas.
-The major four castes of Nepal include;
+The Culture and traditions of Nepal are divided into four distinct caste systems, also known as Varnas.
+The four major castes of Nepal include;

 Brahmin

 Brahmin, also known as Bahun, is a Sanskrit word derived from the word “Brahmana.”
 The Brahmin community is believed to be Nepal’s Highest priestly caste hierarchy.
-In ancient times, Brahmins were the most respected as they were involved in religious learning and had knowledge of Vedic and priesthood.
+In ancient times, Brahmins were the most respected, as they were involved in religious learning and possessed knowledge of the Vedic texts and the priesthood.
 Brahmins speak Nepali, the national language of Nepal.
-The Brahmin communities have marked a remarkable place in Nepalese literature, Culture, and tradition development.
+The Brahmin communities have marked a remarkable place in Nepalese literature, Culture, and the development of tradition.

 Daura Suruwal and Dhaka Topi are the traditional attire of a man and Cholo, and a Patuka of a woman.
 The Brahmin caste is not the only one; it is divided into several sub-castes, each with its own identity.
-Upadhyay, Adhikari, Paoudel, Dahal, Ghimire, and Khadka are some of the sub-castes of Brahmin.
+Upadhyay, Adhikari, Paoudel, Dahal, Ghimire, and Khadka are some of the sub-castes of the Brahmin community.

 Religion

 Most Brahmins follow the Hindu religion, which holds great significance among them.
 Brahmins are known for their commitment to and devotion to Hindu gods.
 Brahmins are involved in daily rituals and worship.
-Temples are the primary area to worship and engage in religious practices.
-The communities celebrate various religious festivals related to Hinduism with great enthusiasm.
-Dashain is the biggest and most prominent festival that the Brahmin communities celebrate.
+Temples are the primary places of prayer and engagement in religious practices.
+The communities celebrate various Hindu religious festivals with great enthusiasm.
+Dashain is the largest and most prominent festival celebrated by the Brahmin communities.
 Likewise, Tihar, Teej, Shivratri, Krishna Janmashtami, and Janai Purnima are other festivals celebrated by Bahun communities.
-Furthermore, Pashupatinath Temple, Muktinath Temple, Pathivara Mai Temple, and Kalinchowk Bhawani Temple are the holy sites of Brahmin people.
+Furthermore, the Pashupatinath Temple, Muktinath Temple, Pathivara Mai Temple, and Kalinchowk Bhawani Temple are revered as holy sites by Brahmin people.

 Tradition

-The Brahmin tradition is associated with their religion, Hinduism.
-Birth, marriage, and death are the major traditions and rituals of Brahmins.
-When a child is born in a Bahun family, they conduct the naming ceremony on the eleventh day after birth, known as “Nwaran.”
-After six or more months, the Bahun family conducts a rice-feeding ceremony.
+The Brahmin tradition is closely tied to the Hindu religion.
+Birth, marriage, and death are the primary traditions and rituals observed by Brahmins.
+When a child is born into a Bahun family, a naming ceremony is conducted on the eleventh day after birth, known as “Nwaran.”
+After six months or more, the Bahun family conducts a rice-feeding ceremony.
 Likewise, the marriage tradition is unique.
-Moreover, the funeral rites in Brahmin tradition are different from those in other cultures.
+Moreover, the funeral rites in the Brahmin tradition are different from those in other cultures.

 Chettri/ Kshatriyas

 The Chhetri communities of Nepal are the second most prominent ethnic group known for their Culture, traditions, and strong religious beliefs.
-Chettries are also known as Kshatriyas, meaning authority and power.
-Nepal’s history showcases that the Chettries were rulers and warriors of the country.
+Chetries are also known as Kshatriyas, meaning those who possess authority and power.
+Nepal’s history showcases that the Chhetries were rulers and warriors of the country.
 Not only that, but the Chettires are the protectors of Dharma.

-The caste of Chettri has a Hindu myth that says Lord Brahma created the Chettri race to fight against wrong and negativity, as Lord Vishnu says.
+The caste of Chettri has a Hindu myth that states Lord Brahma created the Chettri race to fight against wrong and negativity, as Lord Vishnu is said to have remarked.
 Generally, Chettri communities live in the central and western parts of the Hilly region of Nepal.
-Thapa, Shah, Rana, Karki, Bhattarai, Bista, Kunwar, and Basnet are some of the sub-caste of Kshatriya.
+Thapa, Shah, Rana, Karki, Bhattarai, Bista, Kunwar, and Basnet are some of the sub-castes of Kshatriya.

 Religion

-Like Brahmins, Chettri communities follow Hinduism.
+Like Brahmins, the Chettri community follows Hinduism.
 Hindu philosophy, rituals, and festivals have profoundly influenced the Kshatriya.
-The spiritual and religious hub of the Chettries is the temple: the community worships Lord Shiva, Vishnu, Krishna, Ganesh, and other Hindu deities.
+The spiritual and religious hub of the Chetries is the temple: the community worships Lord Shiva, Vishnu, Krishna, Ganesh, and other Hindu deities.
 Likewise, Pashupatinath, Krishna, Changu Narayan, Manakamana, Budhaniklatha, and Muktinath are the major religious and holy sites that Kshatriya groups visit.
-Moreover, Dahsian, Tihar, Teej, Janai Purnmina, and Maghesankranti are some significant festivals Chettri celebrates.
+Moreover, Dahsian, Tihar, Teej, Janai Purnima, and Maghesankranti are some significant festivals Chettri celebrates.

 Tradition

-The Chettri community’s tradition is the same as that of the Brahmins.
+The Chettri community’s tradition is similar to that of the Brahmins.
 They follow the traditional practices associated with Hinduism.
 Birth, marriage, and death ceremonies are prominent traditions of the race.
 They have a robust clan system known as ‘Thar Ghar,’ which determines social interactions, marriage alliances, and community responsibilities.
-Moreover, Ghatu dance is the cultural practice performed by the Chettri women during their cultural events.
+Moreover, the Ghatu dance is a cultural practice performed by Chettri women during their cultural events.

 Vaishya

 As per the caste system of Nepal, Vaishya is the third highest community in Nepal.
 In ancient times, people distinguished Vaishya as their professional agriculture.
-From ancient times, Viahsya was involved in agriculture, trade, and breeding practices, and it was known as an economically strong varna caste.
-Also, a myth says Vaishyas originated from the abdomen and thigh of lord Brahma.
+From ancient times, Vaishyas were involved in agriculture, trade, and breeding practices, and it was known as an economically strong varna caste.
+Additionally, a myth states that Vaishyas originated from the abdomen and thigh of Lord Brahma.
 Newar, Marwari, Teli, Kalwar, Sudi, Halwai are the sub-caste of Vaishya.

 The Vaishya community’s uniqueness adds to the beauty of Nepal’s Culture and tradition.
 Currently, the community is spread across various regions of Nepal, especially Kathmandu and other urban areas.
 Vaishya shared the DJIA status with Brahmins and Kshatriyas because they aspired to be ‘twice born’ – they underwent the Upanayanam ceremony to achieve this.
 As the Vaishyas were not a high social class, the ideology conflicted and supported sects such as Buddhism and Jainism.